 The task force itself is open to any member of the public who chooses to attend the meetings and/or submit feedback electronically.
-This open form of membership is a deliberate design component of the task force so that the City continues to build upon the significant public participation that occurred during the initial development of the comprehensive housing policy
+This open form of membership is a deliberate design component of the task force so that the City continues to wild upon the significant public participation that occurred during the initial development of the contract process.

-Within the direction provided by City Council, the task force and its steering committee contribute stakeholder input and subject-matter expertise in the following focus areas and to further the following purposes:
+Within the direction provided by City Council, the task force and its steering committee contribute stakeholder input and subject-matter expertise in the following purposes:

-- Multifamily development: Develop and refine policy, programs, strategies, and tools, and recommend amendments to the development code that maximize the production of new mixed-income multifamily and rental units by providing incentives for mixed income development. - Single family and ownership development: Develop and refine policy, programs, strategies, and tools, and recommend amendments to the development code that maximize production of new mixed-income single family and ownership units from 60% to 120% AMI by providing incentives for mixed income development. - Affordability preservation: Develop and refine policy, programs, strategies, and tools, that encourage rehabilitation and preservation of, and improve access to, existing affordable rental and homeownership housing units - Neighborhood investment: Develop programs, strategies, and tools to invest funds and city support in neighborhoods in need of investment in preparation for future market-based investment in Reinvestment Strategy Areas while ensuring sustainable, equitable growth and promoting greater fair housing choices. - Support and funding: Identify and secure new funding sources, maintain and support existing funding sources, minimize regulatory barriers, and review all state and federal policy recommendations related to housing while ensuring transparency and affirmatively furthering fair housing
+- Multifamily development: Develop and refine colicy, programs, strategies, and tools, and recommend amendments to the development code that maximize the production of new mixed-income multifamily and a real unit by providing incentives for mixed income development. - Single family and owners of development: Develop and refine policy, programs, strategies, and tools, and fecomining mendments to the development code that maximize production of new mix d-inc me single family and ownership units from 60% to 120% AMI by providing incentives in mixed income development. - Affordability preservation of evelop and refine policy, programs, strategies, and tools, that encourage rehabilitation and preservation of, and improve access to, existing affordable rental and homeownership housing units - Neighborhood invertible Investment: Develop programs, strategies, and tools to invest funds and city support in neighborhoods in need of investment in preparation for future market-based investment in Reinvestment Strategy Areas while ensuring sustainable, equitable growth and promoting greater fair housing choices. - Support and funding: Identify and secure new funding sources, maintain and support existing funding sources, minimize regulatory barriers, and review all state and federal policy recommendations related to housing while ensuring transparency and affirmatively furthering fair housing